arsalan86/configger-rs/README.md

 ### Current status

 configger has barely got off the ground.
-There's a working file tracker, and a command line interface for adding and removing files from the tracker.
+There's a working file tracker, and a (not yet implemented) command line interface for adding and removing files from the tracker.
 I'm an ambitious person.

 ### Todos

- - tracker as a class
  - run as a service
+ - run in threaded mode
- - implement tracker-cli to manage service
+ - implement cli
  - implement autobackup

 License